ComposableFi/composable/rfcs/0003-xcmp-picasso-statemine.md

 Suggested amount is 50 KSM total for all operations on `Balance`, for creating identity, backing proposal and sending XCM messages.

 Picasso chain also should have Balance, better 22 KSM.
-Because its subereign account may also pay some fee.
+Because its sovereign account may also pay some fee.

-## Picasso Goverannce to create request
+## Picasso Governance to create request

-Picasso to ask Statemint to open channel on Kusama encoded as `hrmp`  `0x3c00e8030000e803000000900100` to open channel.
+Picasso to ask Statemine to open channel on Kusama encoded as `hrmp`  `0x3c00e8030000e803000000900100` to open channel.
 Can be decoded by Kusama.

 That should be send from Parachain account from Picasso via next `relayerXcm.send` :